OffBroadway/flippydrive/source/usage.rst

 Disc Mode
 ****************
 .. versionchanged:: 1.5.0
-   In version 1.4.3 and below, the ``L`` and ``R`` triggers were used for Disc Mode and Enhanced Disc mode (also called passthrough/bypass).
+   In version 1.4.3 and below, the ``L`` and ``R`` triggers were used for Disc Mode and Enhanced Disc mode (also called passthrough/bypass - as it lets all of the disc drive information pass through the FlippyDrive).
 It was moved to the +Control Pad to avoid controller calibration issues while powering on the system.

 Two disc modes are provided by the FlippyDrive to launch games in the physical disc drive.

 Hold ``Left (←)`` on the +Control Pad (Player 1) when powering up the console to enter disc mode mode.

 Control is handed completely to the physical disc drive and the disc will load as if no FlippyDrive is installed.
-That means your disc and console must match regions and no additional features are available as this is stock gamecube behavior.
+That means your disc and console must match regions and no additional features are available as this is stock GameCube behavior.

-Once control is handed off to the drive in pure mode, it is not possible to exit unless you power off the GameCube.
+Once control is handed off to the drive in Disc Mode, it is not possible to exit unless you power off the GameCube.

 Enhanced Disc Mode
 ********************